matweldon/markdown-cv/index.md

 `2022`
 Houssiau, F., et al. *A framework for auditable synthetic data generation*.
-Under review at the Royal Statistical Society.
 [arXiv:2211.11540](https://arxiv.org/abs/2211.11540)

 `2020`
 Wilde, H., Knight, V. and Gillard, J. *A novel initialisation based on hospital-resident assignment for the k-modes algorithm*.
-Under review at Soft Computing.
 [arXiv:2002.02701](https://arxiv.org/abs/2002.02701)

 Wilde, H., et al. *Segmentation analysis and the recovery of queuing parameters via the Wasserstein distance: a study of administrative data for patients with chronic obstructive pulmonary disease*.
-Under review at the Journal of the Operational Research Society.
 [arXiv:2008.04295](https://arxiv.org/abs/2008.04295)